ableron/ableron-js/README.md

 Default: `false`

 Whether to enable auto-refreshing of cached fragments, before they expire.
 If set to `true`, cached fragments are getting asynchronously refreshed before they expire.
-This introduces additional traffic, because the cached fragments are loaded again even before their actual expiration time.
+This reduces the cache miss rate and thus have a positive impact on latency.
+On the other hand, additional traffic is introduced, because the cached fragments are loaded again even before their actual expiration time.
-On the other hand, enabling auto-refreshing of fragments will have a positive impact on overall latency, as it reduces the number of fragments that have to be loaded from their remote source due to cache misses.
+Fragments are tried to be refreshed when only 15% of their initial time to live remains.
+In case of failure, refresh is repeated three times with a static delay of one second.

 #### `statsAppendToContent`